SiddhaK17/classic-snake-game-project/README.md

 - **🎯 Advanced Gameplay Mechanics** – Features realistic boundary collision logic, automatic reset upon losing, and self-collision detection to ensure fair gameplay.
 Snake growth is visually smooth and food spawning is carefully randomized to avoid overlapping game elements.

-- **🖥 Cross-Platform Compatibility** – Works seamlessly on Windows, macOS, and Linux with Python 3.x installed.
+- **🖥 Cross Platform Compatibility** – Works seamlessly on Windows, macOS, and Linux with Python 3.x installed.
 No additional dependencies are required beyond the standard Python library, making it easy to run anywhere.

-- **🎨 Minimalist Yet Engaging Visual Design** – Simple color schemes and clear on-screen text enhance focus on gameplay while maintaining a polished, professional look.
+- **🎨 Minimalist Yet Engaging Visual Design** – Simple color schemes and clear on screen text enhance focus on gameplay while maintaining a polished, professional look.

 ---